 Raise your paw if you love pine trees!
 Pine squirrels sure do.
-They’re associated with all things pine — they live in pine forests, nest in them and depend on pine seeds for food.
-Here are the only pine squirrels in North America: The Douglas’s, American Red and Mearns’s.
+They’re associated with all things pine — they live in pine forests, nest in pines and depend on pine seeds for food.
+Meet the only “pine squirrels” in North America: The Douglas’s, American Red and Mearns’s.

 DOUGLAS’S SQUIRREL (Tamiasciurus douglasii)